Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Fortunately - if the concept *‘fortunate’* was even applicable at this point - the Alpha-of-Alphas had already activated some of its worst-case contingencies.
 Its prouder predecessor might have refused to do so, or never even calculated their need, but the Alpha-of-Alphas was still fundamentally a Builder.
 Its driving instinct above all other concerns was the continuation of the species.
 It could not be pridefully blind to reality.

-And the reality was that the Hunters...had finally *lost.* After millions of years by *any* species’ calendar, finally the galactic landscape had shifted so completely, and so abruptly, as to destroy them.
+And the reality was that the Hunters... had finally *lost.* After millions of years by *any* species’ calendar, finally the galactic landscape had shifted so completely, and so abruptly, as to destroy them.

 There was almost a catharsis in accepting the fact.
 It could not meaningfully rage or lash out in desperation.
 Instead, the universe had crystallized around that fact.